SSWConsulting/SSW.Rules.Content/rules/the-different-types-of-test/rule.md

 * Quick
 * Independent
 * Test just 1 behaviour in isolation
 * Tip: Use mock objects to make it faster and not to be bothered by external dependencies eg. the web service going down.
-The popular ones are Moq and nSubstitute
+[NSubstitute](https://nsubstitute.github.io/) is one of the most popular mocking libraries.